 Portfolio securities will be selected according to the best judgement of the management and in compliance with the internal credit risk monitoring policy of the Management Company.

-Management may specifically use securities with the ratings described below.
-However, management does not - either exclusively or automatically - rely on the ratings issued by rating agencies, but rather bases its convictions about buying and selling a security on its own credit and market analyses.
+For the purpose of selecting securities, management does not, either exclusively or mechanically, rely on the ratings issued by rating agencies, but bases its buy and sell convictions of a security on its own credit and market analyses.
+By way of information, management may specifically use securities with the ratings described below: